 Coleman’s career slowed down with the cancellation of Diff’rent Strokes in 1986, so he was forced to raid his trust fund, which should have been substantial given his salary while on the show.
 He was nearly 18 at this time and received a nasty surprise.

 While managing Gary Coleman’s career, his parents were also taking more of his money than they should have.
-When he resorted to raiding his trust fund — which should have been worth around $18 million — he was horrified to find there was only about $220,000 left.
+When he looked into his trust fund — which should have been worth around $18 million — he was horrified to find there was only about $220,000 left.

-In a 1993 television interview, he admitted to attempting suicide twice by overdosing on pills, as reported by CBS News.
+In a 1993 television interview, he admitted to attempting suicide twice by overdosing on pills.

 Gary Coleman’s Death And The Long Decline That Preceded It